*a zip file containing

-Click an image to download a high-resolution version
+Click any image to download a high-resolution version.

 Oliver Wass holds a First Class Masters Degree from the Guildhall School of Music & Drama, where he studied with Imogen Barford.
 He graduated from the University of York with a First Class Honours degree in Chemistry.

-He recently won the Suoni d’Arpa International Competition in Italy, and will record a CD with the Tactus Label early next year.
-In May 2016, he became the first harpist ever to win the Guildhall Gold Medal, the Guildhall’s most prestigious prize.
+He recently won the Suoni d’Arpa International Competition in Italy, the Jury Prize at the International Harp Competition in Szeged, and Second Prize at the Bromsgrove International Competition.
+He is the only harpist to win the Guildhall Gold Medal – the London conservatoire’s most prestigious prize.
 Previous winners of the competition include Jacqueline du Pré, Bryn Terfel and Tasmin Little.

-Oliver studied with Charlotte Seale at the Junior Department of the GSMD, where he became the only harpist to have been a prizewinner in the prestigious Lutine Competition, and he was Principal Harp in the National Youth Orchestra.
-He spent his teenage years making fireworks in his parents’ basement, which is remarkably still standing.
+Oliver studied with Charlotte Seale at the Junior Department of the Guildhall, where he became the only harpist to have been a prize-winner in the prestigious Lutine Competition.
+He was additionally Principal Harp in the National Youth Orchestra.
+He spent his teenage years making fireworks in his parents’ home, which – some might say remarkably – is still standing.